Teton County Library History

 August 1994: The Capital Facilities Tax, provided funding for the planning, construction, and equipping of the new 24,000 square foot library.

-September 1997: The library at 125 Virginian Lane was opened.
+September 1997: The library at 125 Virginian Lane was opened to the community, leaving the old log cabin library to serve as county office space.

 August 2008: Voter approved the library’s initial proposition on the Specific Purpose Excise Tax (SPET) ballot which asked for $1.5 million for the planning, design, engineering and initial construction costs of an addition to the main library facility at 125 Virginian Lane, Jackson WY.